ipspace/netlab/docs/platforms.md

 | Nokia SR OS              | ✅  | ✅  | ✅  | ✅  | ✅  |
 | Sonic                    | ✅  | ✅  |  ❌  | ✅  | ✅  |
 | VyOS                     | ✅  | ✅  | ✅  | ✅  | ✅  |

+[^HIF]: Some Linux-based devices can also use interface names in host names.
+See [/etc/hosts file on Linux](linux-hosts) for more details.

 (platform-initial-interfaces)=
 The following interface parameters are configured on supported network operating systems as part of the initial device configuration: